mansi-sinha-dev/TicTacToe/README.md

-Created a Tic-Tac-Toe Application using HTML, CSS, Javascript
+Created a Tic-Tac-Toe Web Application using HTML, CSS, Javascript